Understand when you need licensed people to Build It Right.

 You can also read why contracts are valuable for information on consumer protection rules your designer, builder or tradespeople must follow for projects over $30,000 (including GST), and why it’s worth getting a contract whatever the size of your project.

-You may want to contact the council yourself, or you might nominate someone (such as your designer, house building company or project manager) to do it on your behalf.
+You may want to the council yourself, or you might nominate someone (such as your designer, house building company or project manager) to do it on your behalf.
 Even if you nominate someone else, as the homeowner you still have obligations when building.

 The rules about restricted building work are related to your council’s role in consenting and inspecting building work.
 This protects you and future owners by creating a record of who did what on your home.